openshift/openshift-ansible/docs/pull_requests.md

 [Pull Request is opened](../CONTRIBUTING.md#submitting-contributions), some automated test jobs must be successfully run before the PR can be merged.

-Some of these jobs are automatically triggered, e.g., Travis and Coveralls.
+Some of these jobs are automatically triggered, e.g., Travis, PAPR, and Coveralls.
 Other jobs need to be manually triggered by a member of the [Team OpenShift Ansible Contributors](https://github.com/orgs/openshift/teams/team-openshift-ansible-contributors).

 ## Triggering tests